 Daniele Gammelli

-I completed my PhD at the Technical University of Denmark (DTU), working with Francisco Camara Pereira, Filipe Rodrigues, and Dario Pacino.
+I completed my PhD at the Technical University of Denmark (DTU), working with Prof. Francisco Camara Pereira, Prof. Filipe Rodrigues, and Prof. Dario Pacino.
 During my PhD, I was fortunate to spend my time in the Machine Learning for Smart Mobility Lab.
 Before my PhD, I spent some time in Amazon's Operations Research Team.

 Email / Twitter / Google Scholar / Github / CV / LinkedIn